Siouxland Libraries https://www.siouxlandlib.org/reopen

-YOU can collect any statistics you want--they just may not be included on the PLS.
+YOU can collect any statistics you want--but they might not be included on the PLS.
 The statistics you collect should reflect the story you want to tell.
-How did you meet the needs of your community during the COVID crisis?
+How did you meet the needs of your community during the COVID pandemic?
 How many times?
 Did closure allow your staff to catch up on needed library tasks or to begin new projects?

 If you have questions about data collection and reporting, please contact Shawn.Behrends@state.sd.us.

 JSTOR has “an expanded set of content that is available to institutions where students have been displaced due to COVID-19 through June 30, 2020”.

 As of today, all Booklist and Book Links content on www.booklistonline.com is freely available until further notice.

 “The COVID-19 threat is unprecedented and will continue to cause extreme disruption, both personally and professionally,” said George Kendall, editor and publisher of Booklist Publications.
 “At Booklist, published by the American Library Association, we want to help minimize these disruptions where we can for all library staff along with their students and patrons.
 With that in mind, we hope the following information and resources will be helpful.”

 “We appreciate our readers and understand you are facing major challenges and disruptions,” Kendall said.
 “Please do not hesitate to contact us and let us know how we can help.” read more →